JeremyHeinPhD/Alignment-Portfolio/README.md

 ## RLHF Case Studies Using A Sociological Framework
-Dr. Jeremy Hein
+Jeremy Hein
-PhD Sociologist | AI Trainer | Educator
+PhD Sociologist | AI Alignment and Evaluation Specialist |

 ## Overview
 This repository showcases my applied work in AI training and alignment, building on three decades of research and teaching.
 Since 2025, I have contributed as a researcher and practitioner to RLHF projects at Snorkel AI, Outlier AI, and Handshake AI — designing edge-case prompts, evaluating model reasoning, and applying inclusive pedagogy to improve large language models (LLMs).
 My approach to human-centered AI integrates symbolic interaction theory with the perspectives of neurodiverse learners.